fujinyumi/HeightComparator/README.md

 # Height Comparator

+**NOTE: This project is on indefinite hold.
+The current functionality is still supported, but additional changes will not be made.**

-A simple page to generate heights visually.
+A simple page to generate heights visually for 刀剣乱舞, with some silly options.
 A work in progress.
 To be added later:
 - Click and drag option, to move around individual images as desired